sunpy/ablog/docs/manual/ablog-commands.rst

   $ ablog deploy -h
   usage: ablog deploy [-h] [-w WEBSITE] [-p REPODIR] [-g GITHUB_PAGES]
                       [-m MESSAGE] [-f] [--push-quietly]
+                      [--github-branch GITHUB_BRANCH] [--github-ssh]
-                      [--github-token GITHUB_TOKEN]
+                      [--github-token GITHUB_TOKEN] [--github-url GITHUB_URL]

   Path options can be set in conf.py.
 Default values of paths are relative to conf.py.

-  optional arguments:
+  options:
     -h, --help            show this help message and exit -w WEBSITE            path for website, default is _website when `ablog_website` is not set in conf.py
-    -p REPODIR            path to the location of repository to be deployed, e.g. `../username.github.io`, default is folder
+    -p REPODIR            path to the location of repository to be deployed, e.g.
+                          `../username.github.io`, default is folder containing
-                          containing `conf.py`
+                          `conf.py`
     -g GITHUB_PAGES       GitHub username for deploying to GitHub pages -m MESSAGE            commit message
-    -f                    owerwrite last commit, i.e. `commit --amend; push -f` --push-quietly        be more quiet when pushing changes --github-token GITHUB_TOKEN
+    -f                    owerwrite last commit, i.e. `commit --amend; push -f` --push-quietly        be more quiet when pushing changes --github-branch GITHUB_BRANCH
+                          Branch to use.
+Default is 'master'.
+    --github-ssh          use ssh when cloning website
+    --github-token GITHUB_TOKEN
-                          environment variable name storing GitHub access token
+                          environment variable name storing GitHub access token --github-url GITHUB_URL
+                          Custom GitHub URL.
+Useful when multiple accounts are configured on the same machine.
+Default is: git@github.com

 Create a Post
 -------------